Foxy/eleventy-fundraising-minisite/README.md

 ### Running Things Locally

 We're going to assume you've got git, node, and npm set up already.
 If not, this may be a bit advanced.
-You can still work with this repository directly by modifying files in Github, but you'll probably want to spend a bit of time do a bit of googling Clone your repo to your computer, go to the directory in your terminal, and run the following:
+You can still work with this repository directly by modifying files in Github, but you'll probably want to do a bit of googling to get those pieces set up.
+Once you've done that…

+Clone your repo to your computer, go to the directory in your terminal, and run the following:

 ```bash
 npm i